Yacare caiman

-The yacare caiman (Caiman yacare), also known commonly as the jacare caiman, Spanish yacaré, Paraguayan caiman, piranha caiman, red caiman, southern spectacled caiman, jacaré in Portuguese, and îakaré in Old Tupi, is a species of caiman, a crocodilian in the family Alligatoridae.
-The species is endemic to Argentina, Bolivia, Brazil, and Paraguay.
+The yacare caiman (Caiman yacare), also known commonly as the jacare caiman, Paraguayan caiman, piranha caiman, red caiman, and southern spectacled caiman, is a species of caiman, a crocodilian in the family Alligatoridae.
+The species is indigenous to Argentina, Bolivia, Brazil, and Paraguay.
 Brown in color and covered with dark blotches, males grow to a total length (including tail) of 2–3 m and weigh around 40–50 kg; while females grow to 1.4 m long and about 15–20 kg.
 Typical habitats of this caiman include lakes, rivers, and wetlands.
 Its diet primarily consists of aquatic animals, such as snails, and occasionally land vertebrates.
 Mating occurs in the rainy season and eggs hatch in March, with young fending for themselves as soon as they hatch.
 The yacare caiman was hunted heavily for its skin to use for leather in the 1980s, which caused its population to decrease significantly.
 However, trading restrictions placed since have caused its population to increase.
 Its population in the Pantanal is about 10 million, and it is listed as least concern on the IUCN Red List.

 Taxonomy

 François Marie Daudin originally described the yacare caiman in 1802 as Crocodilus yacare.
-Its specific name, yacare, comes from the word jacaré, which means "alligator" in Old Tupi and then transliterated to Portuguese.
+Its specific name, yacare, comes from the word jacaré, which means "alligator" in Old Tupi and then assimilated into Portuguese.

+The yacare caiman is one of three extant (living) species of the genus Caiman, the other two being the Spectacled caiman (Caiman crocodilus) and the Broad-snouted caiman (Caiman latirostris).
+There are also several extinct fossil species in the genus Caiman, possibly up to eight species.
+The yacare caiman is a member of the caiman subfamily Caimaninae, and is one of six living species of caiman.

 As of 2010, the exact relationship between the yacare caiman and related species is unclear and complicated.
 There have been attempts to analyze this relationship, but these have not produced definite conclusions.
 It is sometimes considered a subspecies of the spectacled caiman (Caiman crocodilus), which would make its scientific name Caiman crocodilus yacare.
 These two species are the same morphologically, but are considered separate species due to their geographical differences.
+Its relationship to the spectacled caiman and the other extant caimans can be shown in the cladogram below, based on molecular DNA-based phylogenetic studies: